 In 2011, the U.S. suffered through 1,700 tornadoes which is the second-deadliest tornado season in history.
 But 2012 and 2013 did not see elevated numbers of tornadoes.
 However, just as looking at one extreme weather event does not prove or disprove climate change, looking at tornado data over the course of a few years does not necessarily contradict the notion that there is a trend.

-Over the course of a few years we can expect to see some variability, science looks at weather trends over much larger time frames.
-While the nature of science will always entertain a degree of uncertainty, more than 95 percent of climate scientists are in agreement about anthropogenic global warming.
-They also acknowledge that this will have serious implications for the health of the planet.
+Over the course of a few years, we can expect to see some variability.
+Science looks at weather trends over much larger time frames.
+While the nature of science will always entertain a degree of uncertainty, more than 95 percent of climate scientists agree about anthropogenic global warming.
+They also acknowledge that this will seriously affect the planet’s health.

 It remains to be seen whether seas will rise by 3 feet or by 10 feet, we also are not certain if the average global temperature will climb by 4 degrees or by 7.
 What we do know is that it is getting warmer and seas are rising.
 We know that warming is related to extreme weather.